-\$7,000,000 to pay all outstanding principal of, and approximately \$30,000 of accrued interest on, our term loan;
+\$7,000,000 to pay all outstanding principal of, and approximately \$16,000 to pay accrued interest on, and approximately \$280,000 to pay a prepayment penalty with regard to our 16.75% secured subordinated note, which note also relates to the Teva Rights acquisition;

-\$7,000,000 to pay all outstanding principal of, and approximately \$100,000 of accrued interest on, our 16.75% secured subordinated note and \$13,287,000 to pay all outstanding principal of, and approximately \$413,000 of accrued interest on, our 9.00% unsecured junior subordinated note related to our November 2002 acquisition of the Teva worldwide assets, including the Teva Internet and catalog business and all trade names, trademarks and other intellectual property associated with the acquired Teva assets (the Teva Rights); and the balance of approximately \$11,676,000 for working capital and other general corporate purposes, including the growth and expansion of our business.
+\$13,376,000 to pay all outstanding principal of, and approximately \$424,000 to pay accrued interest on, our 9.00% unsecured junior subordinated note due to Mr. Thatcher in connection with the Teva Rights acquisition; and the balance of approximately \$9,370,000 for working capital and other general corporate purposes, including the growth and expansion of our business.

 Our term loan requires monthly principal payments beginning May 2004, matures in November 2005 and bears interest at variable rates (4.37% as of December 31, 2003).
-We pay interest at the rate of 16.75% per year on the secured subordinated note, which requires quarterly principal payments of \$1,500,000 beginning November 2007 and the remaining principal matures in November 2008, and 9.00% per year on our unsecured junior subordinated note, which also matures in November 2008.
+We pay interest at the rate of 16.75% per year on the secured subordinated note, which requires quarterly principal payments of \$1,500,000 beginning November 2007 and the remaining principal of which matures in November 2008, and 9.00% per year on our unsecured junior subordinated note, which also matures in November 2008.
+There is no prepayment penalty on the term loan or the junior subordinated note.